arionum/miner/README.md

 # miner
-Proof of Concert Arionum Miner
+Proof of Concept Arionum Miner

 Requires php 7.1 and php-gmp